gwentruong/utbanner/README.md

  WW WWW WW AAAAAAA NN  NNN KK KK  EE      RR  RR       SS WW   WW  AA   AA NN   NN KK  KK EEEEEEE RR   RR  SSSSS
 ```

 # Options

 ```
 $ utbanner [option] [font] [words]

 $ utbanner [word] // Print in default style
 ```

---help          Show the help menu
+- `--help`: Show the help menu

---version       Show the latest version
+- `--version`: Show the latest version

--f              Choose font by font name
+- `-f`: Choose font by font name

--i              Choose font by font index
+- `-i`: Choose font by font index

 # Add more fonts

 The source which I got font styles is [here](http://patorjk.com/software/taag-v1/).

-* Choose the style you like and create a new font directory in /fonts directory.
+- Choose the style you like and create a new font directory in `fonts` directory.

-* Here you might have to do a bit of manual work, copy and paste the alphabet of each word from your favourite styles and but each of them in each text files.
+- Here you might have to do a bit of manual work, copy and paste the alphabet of each word from your favourite styles and but each of them in each text files.

-* Check the maximum number of line that font style has.
+- Check the maximum number of line that font style has.

-* Add your font style name in the font_list array in utbanner.c , add the number of lines of that font to font_row_length array.
+- Add your font style name in the `font_list` array in utbanner.c , add the number of lines of that font to `font_row_length` array.

 Voila!
 You inserted a new font style.